 Students prepare for the musical over a three month period with in-school and after school rehearsals.
 Interested students from SK-Grade 3 audition to demonstrate their commitment to the process and to gain confidence.
 All students that audition receive a part to play.
 We are very fortunate to have choreographers and directors from Arts Express on site each year to guide the children through this exciting process.

-Past shows include SHREK, Alice in Wonderland, The Lion King, Mary Poppins, Peter Pan, The Wizard of Oz, Annie, Cinderella and Charlie and the Chocolate Factory.
-We are looking forward to The Lorax in 2016/17.
+Past shows include The Lorax, SHREK, Alice in Wonderland, The Lion King, Mary Poppins, Peter Pan, The Wizard of Oz, Annie, Cinderella and Charlie and the Chocolate Factory.
+We are looking forward to Beauty and the Beast in 2017/18.

 French and Extended French

 Choosing what kind of education to provide for your child is a huge decision.
 Often these choices centre around language.
 Many parents want their child to be exposed to French at an early age but are not comfortable with full Immersion and many parents are extremely disappointed that French is not offered until Grade 4 in the public schools.
 There are also several families who have chosen long term French Immersion but come to Children’s Garden School for Preschool through JK to give their child a foundation in English before moving on.

 French is a daily part of our curriculum which enables our students to gain a high level of proficiency at an early age.
 Even our preschool students receive French instruction two to three times per week.

 Instruction is guided by the idea that to live, feel and enjoy a language is the best way to learn it, especially for children so young.